 Sitting on the toilet every day and gently bearing down (without straining) may help you to pass the mucus out of your rectum naturally.
 Some people may need a suppository to help loosen the mucus.
 If you are worried about leaking discharge unexpectedly, you may want to wear a small absorbent pad to protect your clothes.

 If mucus does leak out, it can make your skin sore.
 So you may want to use a barrier cream to help protect your skin.
-If you are having radiotherapy, you should check with the team looking after you before using any creams.
+If you are having radiotherapy, you should check with the team looking after you, before using any creams.
 After a shower, remember to pat your skin dry with a towel rather than rub it.

 Although having rectal discharge may feel embarrassing, the team looking after you will be very used to supporting people with this.
 Your stoma nurse can give you advice on what to expect and how to deal with any discharge.
-They can also teach you pelvic floor exercises to help strengthen the muscles to help control the leakage from the rectum.
+They can also teach you pelvic floor exercises to help strengthen the muscles that help to control the leakage from the rectum.